d4n3sh/thedaneshproject/content/posts/2008-02-24-how-to-run-ie-in-opensuse-103.md

 ---
 You decided to switch desktops to Linux and now you can't access your office IE only intranet.
 What do you do?

 Well, you could IEs4Linux on WINE.
-[WINE][1] is a opensource Windows API implementation for the Linux platform and [IEs4Linux][2] is the &#8220;installer&#8221; which will download, install and get IE to work with WINE.
+[WINE][1] is a opensource Windows API implementation for the Linux platform and [IEs4Linux][2] is the "installer" which will download, install and get IE to work with WINE.

 1. Add the WINE repository for openSUSE 10.3.